 - Leave packing or planning until the last minute.

 - Spend money set aside for mortgage closing costs and down payment.

 How do I Apply for a California Mortgage?

 Click here to begin the loan application and consider my loan application walk-through for a step-by-step guide that will likely answer questions as you progress.

 My loan application is intuitive and includes automations after submission that may result in less documentation that you will need to provide (depending on your bank and employer).

 I strive to provide the smoothest possible loan process from the very beginning to closing.

 The content on this page provides general consumer information.
 It is not legal advice or regulatory guidance.
 Scott Buehler updates this information periodically.
 This information may include links or references to third-party resources or content.
-Scott Buehler or Veritas Funding does not endorse the third-party or guarantee the accuracy of this third-party information.
+Scott Buehler or Guild Mortgage does not endorse the third-party or guarantee the accuracy of this third-party information.
 There may be other resources that may also serve your needs.